Allegations against staff and Volunteers (SIBFG 3301)

 7.12.2 In evaluating the effectiveness of local procedures, the BFG SB would expect resolution in most cases within three months, and that all but the most exceptional cases should be resolved within twelve months.

-7.13 Initial Handling on Receipt of an Allegation or Concern^
+7.13 Initial Handling on Receipt of an Allegation or Concern

 7.13.1 An allegation against a member of staff may arise from a number of sources e.g. a report from a child, a concern raised by another adult in the organisation, or a complaint by a parent or carer.
 It is important to note that the individual reporting the concern does not have to use the term allegation or complaint to trigger use of allegations management procedure by the employer.
-Employers must be mindful that the welfare of the child is paramount and because of this they must be ware of the need to interpret and sometimes need to clarify the information they receive.
+Employers must be mindful that the welfare of the child is paramount and because of this they must be aware of the need to interpret and sometimes clarify the information they receive.

 7.13.2 The person to whom an allegation or concern is first reported should treat the matter seriously and keep an open mind.